sarthakkjha/session-success-stack/README.md

-# 🎯 Cointention – Bet on Your Focus, Earn or Give
+# 🎯 Cointention – Transform your productivity with purpose

 Welcome to **Cointention**, a productivity and accountability platform designed to help users stay focused, achieve their goals, and contribute to meaningful causes—all in one session.

 ## 🌟 What is Cointention?

-Cointention is a web application where users **stake money** on their ability to **stay focused** during a self-defined work session.
+Cointention is a desktop application where users **stake money** on their ability to **stay focused** during a self-defined work session.
 If they succeed, they get their money back.
 If they fail (due to distractions or early exit), their stake is used to fund education of under-privileged kids in rural India.

 ---